cortesana/aBitOfR/README.md

 *A Bit Of R* holds my first steps in biodata analysis and visualisation using R.

-*Disclaimer: Although the aim of this repository is to learn a bit of R, the example data used are real.*
+*Disclaimer: Although the aim of this repository is to learn a bit of R, the example datasets used are real.*

 ## Table of contents
 - [Contents](#contents)